 - 2.2.1 Where possible the council will seek to ensure that people affected by formal action are informed of what is planned, and allow for discussion and time to respond before the action is taken.
 These arrangements must have regard to legal constraints and requirements. - 2.2.2 When an enforcement notice is served it will say what needs to be done, why, and by when.
-There will be a clear distinction between legal requirements and recommended actions. - 2.2.3 The council is committed to equality and all communications will be in a clear, accessible, concise, format using media appropriate to the target audience, in plain language.
-Where businesses or the public do not have English as a first language translations of correspondence will be provided on request. - 2.2.4 This Enforcement Policy is published on the West Suffolk Council website, and further guidance about specific areas, may also be published. - 2.2.5 The publicity generated by legal proceedings acts as a deterrent to others, and reassures the general public that the council takes a serious view of illegal behaviour.
-Therefore the outcome of court proceedings may be published,
+There will be a clear distinction between legal requirements and recommended actions. - 2.2.3 The council is committed to equality and all communications, particularly those between officers and any individual(s) or business, will be in a clear, accessible, concise, format using media appropriate to the target audience, in plain language.
+The council and its occupants will have regard to the protected characteristics, for example where businesses or the public do not have English as a first language translations of correspondence will be provided on request. - 2.2.4 This enforcement policy is published on the West Suffolk Council website, and further guidance about specific areas, may also be published.

-- including required undertakings; as part of this the name of the defendant(s) may be included, unless otherwise directed by the courts. - 2.2.6 Where there are ongoing breaches of the law the council may also use publicity in order to raise awareness, warn residents and increase compliance.
+- 2.2.5 The publicity generated by legal proceedings acts as a deterrent to others, and reassures the general public that the council takes a serious view of illegal behaviour.
+Therefore the outcome of court proceedings may be published, including required undertakings; as part of this the name of the defendant(s) may be included, unless otherwise directed by the courts. - 2.2.6 Where there are ongoing breaches of the law the council may also use publicity in order to raise awareness, warn residents and increase compliance.
 This may involve publishing the name of an individual(s) and/or business found to be breaching the law.
 In reaching a decision as to whether to publish such information, the council will consider the following factors: - The specific details of the offence committed or detrimental activity. - The public interest in disclosing personal information e.g. the deterrent effect of the publication. - Whether the publication would be proportionate. - The personal circumstances of the offender. - Community cohesion.